AlexOugh/aws-services-alerts-trigger/README.md

 - CloudWatchLogDestinationArn:

-  Value of 'CloudWatchDestinationArn' in 'Outputs' of 'SungardAS-aws-services-alerts(-destination)' stack in the main account's same region with one where this project is deployed
+  Value of `CloudWatchDestinationArn` in 'Outputs' of `SungardAS-aws-services-alerts(-destination)` stack in the main account's `same region` with one where this project is deployed

 - CloudWatchLogGroupName: